jaymarnz/dialserver/README.md

 ## Installation
 I've tested this on an RPi running both 32 bit and 64 bit Raspberry PI OS but it should work, or be easily adapted, to most any Linux.

-****IMPORTANT:**** I've discovered when using the latest Raspberry Pi OS (64-bit) (Debian Bullseye) there is a significant delay upon wake-up when the Surface goes to sleep after its been idle for 5 minutes.
+****IMPORTANT:**** I've discovered when using Raspberry Pi OS (64-bit) (Debian Bullseye) there is a significant delay upon wake-up when the Surface goes to sleep after its been idle for 5 minutes.
 There is virtually no wake-up delay when running the legacy version of Raspberry Pi OS (32-bit) based on Debian Buster (released 2023-02-21).
+I've also tried 64-bit Bookworm and the delay isn't as bad as Bullseye but still longer than Buster.

-This seems to be a driver issue and until it is fixed in the Bullseye version, I recommend using the Debian Buster version.
+This seems to be a driver issue and until it is fixed in the Bullseye or a later version, I recommend using the Debian Buster version.
 I've verified that this version works well for me:
 ````
 $ uname -a
 Linux rpi 5.10.103-v7l+ #1529 SMP Tue Mar 8 12:24:00 GMT 2022 armv7l GNU/Linux